About TU Wien Bibliothek

-The TU Wien University Library was founded in 1815.
+The university library of TU Wien was founded in 1815.
 The library service is on four sites: the Main Library and two department libraries: the Chemistry and Mechanical Engineering Library and the Urban Design Library.
-The Library also acquires and catalogues books for the institutes of the TU Wien.
+The Library also acquires and catalogues books for the institutes of TU Wien.

 The Library is open to university staff, students and members of the public.

-The print collection TU Wien University Library contains more than 1,43 million books, around 1000 scientific journals, a textbook collection, a reference collection and theses of the University.
+The print collection of TU Wien Bibliothek contains more than 1.5 million books, around 630 scientific journals, a textbook collection, a reference collection and theses of the University.
 The focus is on science and technology, including related subjects.

 Most of the printed works (books, journals) are kept on open access shelves in the Library's reading rooms.
 Older books, old volumes of journals and special collections such as rare books and offprints are on closed access in the Library's stack rooms.